 This slightly wacky photo of me appeared in Endeavors, UNC's research magazine, in a feature story on my Dictionary of Units of Measurement web site.
 It's a nice piece by Fred Baldwin, titled Mickey by Mickey, Twip by Twip.
-Ten years old now, the Dictionary has become a popular reference.
+Fifteen years old now, the Dictionary has become a popular reference.
 Gerard Michon, the Internet science guru, put the site in his Numericana Hall of Fame and was kind enough to call me a metrologist.

 “The key issue for mathematics education is not whether to teach fundamentals but which fundamentals to teach and how to teach them.”